spgyip/olayc/README.md

 Overlay configuration
 ===================================

-Configurations are most common scenerio for controlling program behavior at runtime.
+Configurations are very common scenerios controlling program behaviors at runtime.
 There are different ways of configuration, e.g. from configure files, commandline arguments, environment variables.
 Overlay configuration is composition of multiple configure sources, and provides a unified interface to load from different configure sources.

 ```
                                 [### Configure sources ###]